larsiusprime/polymod/README.md

 Replace logic works on any asset format.
 Append logic works only on text assets.
-Merge logic is currently supported for plaintext (TXT), TSV, and XML asset formats only.
+Merge logic is currently supported for plaintext (TXT), CSV, TSV, and XML asset formats only.
 Support for JSON is planned.

 A sample for the OpenFL framework is provided.